This post lists the many things to do in January in London, updated for 2024.

 For ways to get cheap theatre tickets, check out our handy discount ticket guide to London theatre.

-Christmas and winter descend on the Great Hall at the Warner Bros.
-Studio where the Harry Potter movies were filmed through January 15th, 2023.
+Until January 14th, 2024, winter descends on the Great Hall at Warner Bros Studio where the Harry Potter movies were filmed.

-Tickets are very limited so be sure to book ahead.
+Tickets are limited so be sure to book ahead.

 6. Save Money with a Tourist Attraction Discount Pass